ncwo/stormy/README.md

 \- DoubleSlider max values dont save/load properly

 ## TODO
+\- AutoClicker crashes on low settings / game unfocused for too long

 \- AutoClicker CPS setting is innacurate, offset by ~+6 in game

 \- Reach does not work with AutoClicker